MihaelaFlorea2000/HowToBook/README.md

   * Create a new shelf
 * [x] PATCH /shelves/:shelfId/
   * Edit a shelf - change shelf details
+* [x] PATCH /shelves/:shelfId/add/:bookId
-                 - add new book to shelf
+  * Edit a shelf - add new book to shelf
 * [x] DELETE /shelves/:shelfId
   * Delete a shelf